BrianHicks/montage/README.md

 - It annoys me when I'm not doing the thing I said I was gonna do
 - It lets me hook into those things to write down what I did for the day

-(Some of these things are not fully implemented yet.)

 To use it:

-1. Be me, or at least be named Brian, or at least be OK with being called Brian by a computer.
+1. Be me, or at least be named Brian, or at least be OK with being called Brian by a computer (by default.)
 2. Use macOS, OmniFocus for tasks, and Obsidian (or other Markdowny thing) for notes.

 ## How to use!